Prayer

 The Evangelical Covenant Church addresses sexual assault and its related concern, domestic violence, through the Advocacy for Victims of Abuse (AVA) initiative.
 As a church we acknowledge the reality of brokenness and sin in the world as well as the power of the community to heal brokenness through Jesus Christ.
 AVA informs, educates, and raises awareness in our congregations and communities.

-If you are interested in joining our growing AVA ministry team or would like to speak with someone about resources for people in abusive situations, you may contact the church office or the confidentially-monitored ava@shorelinecovenant.org.
+If you would like to speak with someone about resources for people in abusive situations, you may contact the church office to speak confidentially with any of the pastors.

 Love shouldn’t hurt.
 Find more local resources for domestic violence situations here.
 If you are in immediate danger, call 911; you can also call the Washington Domestic Violence Hotline at 1-800-562-6025.